LAW 7177 - Introduction to Australian Law

 - performance and discharge of obligations (performance, breach, frustration, variation and discharge by agreement); and

-- remedies (enforcement, compensation and restitution)
+- remedies (enforcement and compensation)

 The full timetable of all activities for this course can be accessed from Course Planner.